vjtc0n/react-native-content-loader/README.md

 npm install react-native-content-loader
 ```

-**IMPORTANT: Remove “libRNSVG-tvOS.a” in xcode.**
+**IMPORTANT: Remove “libRNSVG-tvOS.a” from your project in xcode.**

 *(How?
-Open .xcodeproj inside ios folder.
+Open .xcodeproj inside yout project ios folder.
 Click on your project (root in the folder navigator on your left).
 Build Phases tab -> Link Binary with Libraries -> remove “libRNSVG-tvOS.a”)*